shrivatsanaragund/TalentHive/README.md

 ## Key Features
 * Diverse Services: Explore a wide array of freelance services, from graphic design and writing to programming and more.
 * Effortless Transactions: Our platform ensures secure and seamless transactions, providing a trustworthy environment for both freelancers and clients.
-* Review and Ratings System: Build trust through our robust review and ratings system.
+* Review and Rating System: Build trust through our robust review and ratings system.
 Leave feedback to help others make informed decisions.
 * Flexible Payments: Enjoy convenient payment options, making financial transactions smooth for both freelancers and clients.
 * User-Friendly Interface: With an intuitive design, Talent Hive offers a user-friendly experience, ensuring easy navigation for all users.